IndrajeetPatil/ggstatsplot/README.md

 <img src="man/figures/README-gghistostats3-1.png" width="100%" />

-For more, see the `gghistostats` vignette:
+For more, including information about the variant of this function `grouped_gghistostats`, see the `gghistostats` vignette:
 <https://indrajeetpatil.github.io/ggstatsplot/articles/gghistostats.html>

   - `ggcorrmat`